 Though Senegal ratified the International Convention on the Rights of Persons with Disabilities on September 7, 2010, people with disabilities find it hard to access basic services, attend school or earn a regular income.

 - Economic inclusion

 Humanity & Inclusion's 69-member team implements vocational training and the economic inclusion of people with disabilities to advance equal opportunities.
 The organization also works to protect and promote the welfare of people with disabilities, with a particular focus on reducing violence against women and girls with disabilities.

 Through several inclusive education and economic inclusion projects, teams are expanding education and skills-development opportunities to promote the success of young people with disabilities throughout the learning process.

 Humanity & Inclusion advances the right to sexual and reproductive health, and the availability of related services, with an emphasis on women and teenage girls.

 The organization also implements physical and functional rehabilitation projects and initiatives to improve diabetes care.

 Humanity & Inclusion works mainly in areas where needs are greatest.
 The two principal areas of action in Dakar and and Casamance.

 Our Past Work

-Humanity & Inclusion has been working in Senegal since 1996, helping communities foster a culture of dignity, access, and inclusion for ALL people with disabilities and who are vulnerable.
+Humanity & Inclusion has been working in Senegal since 1995, helping communities foster a culture of dignity, access, and inclusion for all people.
 Our work is continuously evolving to meet the needs of the communities where we serve.